-When there are problems with your crown you can’t delay.
+If you have a problem with your crown, don’t delay.
 The decay or trauma that required you to get the crown in the first place hasn’t gone away.
-The original crown halted its progression, but if something has threatened the integrity of that crown, the decay may resume.
+The original crown merely stopped its progression, but if something has threatened the integrity of that crown, the decay may resume.

-You could experience pain or further decay, leading to tooth loss, if you don’t address the problem right away.
+You could experience catastrophic tooth loss, if you don’t address the problem right away.

 How can I tell if I need a crown replacement?

-Often your gums will tell the story.
-When your crown needs replacement your gums will start to recede from it, or you’ll start to notice a dark line at the base of the crown.
-You might also start to see signs of an infection in the gum line nearest the crown.
+One way to tell is to look at the gums.
+For example, if your gums start to recede away from your crown, you’ll start to notice a dark line at the base of the crown.
+You might also start to see signs of an infection in the gum line nearest to the crown margin.

-You might just spot a crack before that happens, though, or feel pain that could be a sign of dental decay under the crown.
+You might also spot a crack before that happens, or feel pain that could be a sign of dental decay under the crown.

 As you might expect, if the crown is loose or comes off you’ll need a replacement.

 Because your tooth has already been “prepared” (ground down) for the previous crown, we can save up to an hour on the procedure.